deltaDAO/portal-udl/README.md

 ## 🍴 Forking

 We encourage you to fork this repository and create your own Minimal Viable Gaia-X portal.
-When you publish your forked version of this portal there are a few elements that you are required to change for copyright reasons:
+When you publish your forked version of this portal, there are a few elements that you are required to change for copyright reasons:

 - The Gaia-X logo is a trademark of the Gaia-X AISBL and must be removed from forked versions of the portal.
 - The deltaDAO logo is a trademark of deltaDAO AG and must be removed from forked versions of the portal.